jackykang061233/IBM-Project-Debater-German/README.md

 ## 5. Training
 There are 4 parameters:
 1. lang: The language of the training
-2. label_de: See expansion_label_de.csv in folder example files
+2. label_de: See expansion_label_de.csv in folder Label
-3. label_en: See expansion_label_en.csv in folder example files
+3. label_en: See expansion_label_en.csv in folder Label
 4. model: Which classification model is being used, logistic regression or decision trees.

 # Also important